-Next up we have this urban-styled pair of cans from Sony.
+Next up we have this pair of cans from Sony.
 The not very catchily named MDR-XB650BT deliver a tasty 30-hour battery life, 30mm neodymium drive unit with Sony's Bass Booster technology for extra punch at the low end, super soft ear cushions, one-touch NFC listening, a frequency response of 20Hz - 20,000Hz and a swivel ear cup design for easy portability.
 There are also three different colour schemes to choose from, with this blue set T3's top pick.

 If you demand something a little different from your gadgets, then the Creative Outlier should appeal to you greatly.
 Indeed, these cans can play audio from four different sources, via Bluetooth, a built-in MicroSD card port, USB and AUX-in, meaning that no matter where your music is stored, you can listen to it with ease.
 Each set of Outliers also come with a selection of coloured accoustic rings, allowing you to customise your look as you see fit.
 Battery life isn't as impressive as some other headphones in this guide, however at 10 hours you've still got plenty of juice to rock out morning, noon and night.

-Audio Technica ATH-SR5
+5. Audio Technica ATH-SR5

 High-resolution on-ear headphones, the ATH-SR5s deliver a lightweight and flexible swivel design, soft memory-foam earpads and headband, smartphone detachable cable and, crucially, top sound quality with a 45mm driver diameter and frequency response of 5 - 40,000Hz.

 Geared towards more of a studio usage, however in no-way restricted to it, these badboys from Shure deliver a closed-back, circumaural design that both sits well over the ears and works to reduce background noise.
 A dynamic transducer, 5Hz - 25kHz frequency range, and 40mm driver ensure precise performance across bass, mid-tone and treble too, while small details like a bayonet clipped cable and replaceable ear cup pads mean that you'll feel comfortable wearing these everyday in a variety of situations.

-Bowers & Wilkins P3
+9. Bowers & Wilkins P3

 Read the full review: Bowers & Wilkins P3

-MEE audio Air-Fi Touch Advanced Bluetooth Wireless Headphones
+10. MEE audio Air-Fi Touch Advanced Bluetooth Wireless Headphones

 And finally we have this set of wireless headphones from Mee audio.
 At a penny short of £30, recently discounted down from £76.99, these cans are the most affordable of the selection in this guide too, offering a futuristic design and good sound quality at a super low price.
 You don't have to compromise either at the low price, with Bluetooth 4.0, a 24-hour battery life and built-in headset functionality packed in.
 Overall a very attractive option.